Last updated on May 14th, 2023 at 09:46 am

 These tales were passed from generation to generation and skewed from mouth to mouth.
 They deal with the birth of the Universe(Cosmos, therefore can be called Cosmogony as well), but mostly with the birth(Genesis in Greek) of Titans and Gods.

 Hesiod was an epic poet like Homer.
-He collected all these tales and wrote the Theogony around 700 BCE as an epic poem.
-This happened long after the two epic poems of Homer who wrote the Iliad and Odyssey around 762 BCE, and long after the Trojan war.
+He collected all these tales and wrote the Theogony around 700 BCE as an epic poem, long after the two epic poems of Homer who wrote the Iliad and Odyssey around 762 BCE, and long after the Trojan war.

 Hesiod tried to collect all the myths that circulated in Greece regarding the creation of the world and the birth of Gods. Ηe also tried to decipher the genealogical tree of the Gods from these myths.